-At Featherstone Wood, assessment procedures are in place to continuously monitor pupil attainment.
+At Featherstone Wood Primary School, assessment procedures are in place to continuously monitor pupil attainment.
 Children with special educational needs may be identified through:-

-- assessments - information from previous settings and key stages - discussion with colleagues, child or parental concerns - pupil progress meetings with the Class teacher, Head teacher and SENCO - external agencies
+- assessments - information from previous settings and key stages - discussion with colleagues, child or parental concerns - pupil progress meetings with the Class teacher, Head teacher and Deputy Head teacher/SENCO - external agencies

 Class Teachers are responsible for the learning and development of all children within their care and will identify children who may need additional support through both observation of learning and behaviour, and through pupil progress meetings held termly.
-If a Class Teacher has concerns about a child's learning or development they will speak to parents and seek advice from the Special Educational Needs Coordinator (SENCO), who has responsibility for special needs (Ray Wilson: Assistant Head-SEN) or Pastoral Lead (Amy Handysides: Assistant Head-Pastoral) as appropriate.
+If a Class Teacher has concerns about a child's learning or development they will speak to parents and seek advice from the Special Educational Needs Coordinator (SENCO), who has responsibility for special needs (Miss Haynes) as appropriate.